rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSapHana.md

 ### createondemandstoragesnapshot
 Create on demand storage snapshot

-Supported in v9.1
+Supported in v9.1+
-Initiates a job to take an on demand storage snapshot of a specified SAP HANA system object.
-The GET /sap_hana/db/request/{id} endpoint can be used to monitor the progress of the job.
+v9.1: Initiates a job to take an on demand storage snapshot of a specified SAP HANA system object.
+The GET /sap_hana/db/request/{id} endpoint can be used to monitor the progress of the job. v9.2: Initiates a job to take an on demand storage snapshot of a specified SAP HANA system object.
+The GET /sap_hana/system/request/{id} endpoint can be used to monitor the progress of the job.

 - There is a single argument of type CreateOnDemandSapHanaStorageSnapshotInput.
 - Returns AsyncRequestStatus.